Alexvanwee/genhome/README.md

 G12 Team C

 The database contains 1 admin account :
-Login: web.genhome@gmail.com / Password: passsword
+Login: web.genhome@gmail.com / Password: password

 A serial number you can use to register a new user :
 H517833X